marckimbrey/js101-guide/guides/welcome/guide.md

 The world of Javascript is a big place.
 Let us help you get on the right path...

-Create a file called hello.js and save the following code:
+Create a file called hello.js the following code:

 ```
 console.log('hello javascript')